erics273/nwm_introduction_to_react_11_23/module_1/lessons/03_introduction_to_react.md

 ```
 This function is a valid React component because it accepts a single property called "props" which is an object.
 These "function components" are literally just JavaScript functions.

-### Defining Class Components
+### Class Components
-Class components provide you with some additional features you don't get when components with simple functions.
-One of the benefits is you get to use the [ES6 class syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
-This is nice especially for developers coming from languages that provide a similar structure to creating objects.
-You can create Class components [without ES6](https://reactjs.org/docs/react-without-es6.html) but I would only do that if you have a really specific use case.
+Class components in react provide you with some additional features you don't get when components with simple functions without the use of hooks.Until hooks like `useEffect` and `useState` came about, use class components where the only way to gain access to some of the most powerful featurs in react components.

-Other benefits of Class components
+Features of Class components
-* **State** - This is why functional components are called stateless.
+* **State** - This is why functional components are were also called stateless before the `useState` hook gave us the ability to leverage statin in fumnctional components.
 Class components can maintain their own state.
 State is similar to props, but it is private and fully controlled by the component.
 State allows React components to change their output over time in response to user actions, network responses, and anything else, without having to modify props.
 * **Lifecycle Hooks** - Lifecycle hooks are methods provided to you through extending the React.Component class.
 They allow you to run code at various points in the lifecycle of the application. [componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount) and [componentWillUnmount()](https://reactjs.org/docs/react-component.html#componentwillunmount) are some commonly used lifecycle hooks.
 Please follow the links to learn more about those and the other Lifecycle Hooks.
+We use the `useEffect` hook in function components in place of the lifecyle hooks available in class components.

 Both examples below are considered the same in React.
 The Class component allows you to leverage state and lifecycle hooks.
 ```javascript